btslagle/production-website/README.md

  If a user selects Hero or Villain they will be taken to a details page where they will be able to learn more about that individual.

 ## Public link
-The Public website for SuperHeros and Villans is: "https://btslagle.github.io/production-website/index.html"
+The Public website for SuperHeros and Villains is: "https://btslagle.github.io/production-website/index.html"

 ##  Screenshot
 ![Screen Shot](screenshot.png)